MccreeZhao/FR-Loss-on-Mnist/README.md

 # FR Loss on Mnist
 Implement diffrent Face Recognition Loss with Pytorch.
 Testing and visualizing on Mnist.
 It's just a toy example but very useful to understand and compare those loss function.

+## Recent Updata
+**`2020.1.14`**:
+- Fix some bugs in ArcFace
+- Visualize test data rather than training data
+- Add support for our QAMFace Loss

 ## Example
 ### Raw